imrichardcole/gobyexample/README.md

-A place to work through Go by examples (https://gobyexample.com)
+A place to work through Go by example (https://gobyexample.com)